thuml/depyf/docs/walk_through.rst

 To enable such a fine-grained manipulation of functions, ``Dynamo`` operates on the level of Python bytecode, a level that is lower than Python source code.

-The following procedure describes what Dynamo does to our function ``modified_sigmoid``.
+The following procedure describes what Dynamo does to our function ``function``.

 .. image:: _static/images/dynamo-workflow.svg
   :width: 1200
   :alt: Dynamo workflow

-One important feature of ``Dynamo``, is that it can analyze all the functions called inside the ``modified_sigmoid`` function.
+One important feature of ``Dynamo``, is that it can analyze all the functions called inside the ``function`` function.
 If a function can be represented entirely in a computation graph, that function call will be inlined and the function call is eliminated.

 The mission of ``Dynamo``, is to extract computation graphs from Python code in a safe and sound way.
 Once we have the computation graphs, we can enter the world of computation graph optimization now.